Honda City: Thailand

+The facelifted City was launched in the Thai market on 5 July 2023, it is available in three trim levels: V, SV and RS.
+It is powered with the same 1.0-litre VTEC Turbo petrol engine mated to a CVT for V, SV and RS trim levels, while the 1.5-litre e:HEV naturally-aspirated engine is available on SV and RS trim levels, the S Turbo trim was discontinued from the lineup, but the S Turbo trim was re-introduced on 22 March 2024.
+Honda Sensing suite of safety assist technologies is standard on all trim levels.
+The facelifted City Hatchback was also launched in the Thailand on 7 February 2024, it is available in five variants: S+, SV, RS, e:HEV SV and e:HEV RS.

 India

 The City sedan was unveiled and launched in India on 16 July 2020.
-It is sold alongside the old model which is continued to be produced in the country.
+It was sold alongside the old model which continued to be produced there.
 The Indian-market City is offered in three trim levels – V, VX and ZX – with a choice of petrol and diesel 1.5-litre four-cylinder engines.
-The petrol engine upgraded i-VTEC unit with DOHC (previously SOHC), with the other being an i-DTEC turbo-diesel.
+The petrol engine uptrimd i-VTEC unit with DOHC (previously SOHC), with the other being an i-DTEC turbo-diesel.
 Both engines are paired with a 6-speed manual transmission as standard, with the CVT option only available for the petrol version.

-All trims are fitted with ESC, rear ISOFIX anchorages, neck restraints and three-point seatbelts for all five passengers, dual front airbags, front torso-protecting side airbags, traction control and hill start assistance as standard, the VX and ZX trims are equipped with head-protecting curtain airbags, and the ZX trim level is fitted with a blind spot monitor.
-Unlike the Malaysian car, the Indian car is not approved for use with i-Size child seats.
-It has also not been crash-tested by Global NCAP because the fourth-generation car, which has been sold alongside the fifth-generation car, has a lower safety specification and was tested in 2022.
-Honda did not sponsor testing for the fifth-generation car.
+All trim levels are fitted with ESC, rear ISOFIX anchorages, neck restraints and three-point seatbelts for all five passengers, dual front airbags, front torso-protecting side airbags, traction control and hill start assistance as standard, the VX and ZX trim levels are equipped with head-protecting curtain airbags, and the ZX trim is fitted with a blind spot monitor.

 For the first time, the top-spec City is equipped with Honda's LaneWatch camera system.
 Other notable features include 8.0-inch touchscreen audio system with Alexa remote capability and support for Android Auto and Apple CarPlay, 7.0-inch digital instrument cluster display, and sunroof.

 Honda Cars India announced the market launch of the City e:HEV in April 2022.
-This powertrain is expected to be available on the ZX trim level.
-In addition, this trim is expected to be the first Honda model in India to offer Honda Sensing which includes safety assist technologies.
+This powertrain is expected to be available on the ZX trim.
+In addition, this trim is the first Honda model in India to offer Honda Sensing which includes safety assist technologies.

-The facelifted City was launched on 2 March 2023 in both petrol and e:HEV.
-The City also gets Honda Sensing which includes safety assist technologies in both and Wireless Charging.